Note 2 – Summary of Important Accounting Principles

 (b) management intends to finish the intangible asset and use or sell it;

-(c) conditions are established for the use or sale of the intangible asset;
+(c) conditions exist to use or sell the intangible asset;

 (d) the way in which the intangible asset will generate probable future economic benefits can be demonstrated;

-(e) adequate technical, financial and other resources are available to complete the development and to use or sell the intangible asset; and
+(e) adequate technical, financial and other resources exist to complete the development and to use or sell the intangible asset; and

-(f) the expenses which relate to the intangible asset during its development can be calculated in a reliable manner.
+(f) the expenditures which relate to the intangible asset during its development can be calculated in a reliable manner.

 Other development expenditure which does not fulfill these conditions is recognized as an expense when incurred.
 Development expenditure previously recognized as an expense is not recognized as an asset in a subsequent period.
 Capitalized development expenses are recognized as intangible assets and the assets are amortized from the time the asset is ready for use on a straight-line basis over the estimated useful life (3–10 years).

 Buildings and land primarily include plants and offices.
-All tangible fixed assets are recognized at acquisition value less depreciation.
-The acquisition value includes expenses directly related to the acquisition of the asset, as well as interest expenses in conjunction with the construction of qualifying assets.
+All tangible assets are recognized at cost less depreciation.
+Cost includes expenses directly related to the acquisition of the asset, as well as interest expenses in conjunction with the construction of qualifying assets.

 Land is not depreciated.
-In order to allocate their acquisition value down to the estimated residual value over the estimated useful life, other assets are depreciated on a straight-line basis as follows:
+In order to allocate their cost down to the estimated residual value over the estimated useful life, other assets are depreciated on a straight-line basis as follows:

 |Type of asset||Useful life|